jodhman/react-eyedrop/README.md

 * 3.0.0
     * Updated `pickRadius` feature to work with different units; radius & pixel.
 * 2.1.2
-    * Fixed typo in documentation
+    * Fixed a typo in documentation
 * 2.1.1
     * Added `pickRadius` feature
 * 2.0.1